one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/index.md

 Click here to register:  [AZ-220: Microsoft Azure IoT Developer Study Group](https://msuspartners.eventbuilder.com/AZ220StudyGroup)

 > This study group is open to all who want to register!
-Recordings will be released throughout the last week of July as part of the #JulyOT campaign
+Recordings will be released throughout the last week of July as part of the #JulyOT

 |Session #|Topic|Date|Homework|Recording|
 | - | - | - | - | - |